Transportation Safety

 Tools for safety planning

-The Arizona Department of Transportation collects crash data from all jurisdictions in the state, including those in the PAG region.
+The Arizona Department of Transportation collects crash data from all jurisdictions in the state, including those in the PAG planning area.
 PAG then imports the regional data to its Safety Explorer tool to assist local engineers and planners in analyzing the raw information.

 Local jurisdictions can query the data to understand trends or troubleshoot crash factors, such as time of day when crashes occurred, whether seatbelts were in use, the age of drivers, or the weather and road conditions at the time of incidents.